25 Things You Probably Didn't Know About George Washington

 12. Washington's body was almost buried in the Capitol.

-According to Washington biographer Edward Lengel, "He was a very moral man.
+As Edward Lengel, writer of the George Washington biography Inventing George Washington, told NPR in 2011, "He was a very moral man.
 He was a very virtuous man, and he watched carefully everything he did.
 But he certainly doesn't fit into our conception of a Christian evangelical or somebody who read his Bible every day and lived by a particular Christian theology.
 We can say he was not an atheist on the one hand, but on the other hand, he was not a devout Christian."

 But what about he story of him kneeling in the snow at Valley Forge to pray?
 According to Lengel, "That's a story that was made up by [early Washington biographer] Parson Weems."